Test and Trace Support Payment

 Second adult rebate

-Make a new claim for housing benefit and council tax reduction – it's the quickest and easiest way.
+Make a new claim for housing benefit and council tax reduction online – it's the quickest and easiest way.

 If you do not submit your form to us straight away – perhaps, for example, you have been unwell – you can ask us to consider backdating the start of your claim to a date earlier than the date we received it.
 You will have to prove good cause for your failure to claim when you first needed the help.
 The maximum amount of time that a claim can be considered for backdating is one month for working age claimants and three months for pension age claimants.